Good Landing Page Design

 If someone can’t take a three-second look at your landing page and understand exactly the first image and text they see, it’s not optimized correctly.
 Take a step back, look at your completed landing page, and ask yourself:

 - Is it easy for my users to determine the single most important element?

 - Who is it speaking to?

 - What exactly is it saying?

-You can have the best website in the world or the best landing page in the world, but if it doesn’t convert well, it’s rather worthless.
+You might have the best website or landing page design in the world.
+However, if it doesn’t convert well then it’s rather worthless.
 Conversion is king.